 As quarantines drag on and the coronavirus pandemic shows few signs of ending anytime soon, it’s become increasingly difficult to have safe sex.

-With conflicting advice on sex during the pandemic from government officials and medical organisations, people are taking matters of intimacy into their own hands.
+With conflicting advice on sex during the pandemic from government officials and medical organizations, people are taking matters of intimacy into their own hands.

 Insider spoke to three people navigating sex during the coronavirus pandemic to find out how people are finding intimacy — and at what cost.